 |Years Coached||Record||Win %||Playoff record||Playoff win %|

-Chris Weinke was a football coach in the National Football League (NFL) from 2015 until 2016, finishing his career with the Los Angeles Rams as their quarterbacks coach.
-Over his two years of coaching his teams compiled a cumulative record of 11-21-0.
+Chris Weinke was a football coach in the National Football League (NFL) from 2015 to 2016, finishing his career as the quarterbacks coach of the Los Angeles Rams.
+Over his two years of coaching his teams compiled a cumulative win/loss record of 11-21-0.